How To Filter Bold Text In Google Sheets

 How to Filter Bold Text in Google Sheets

 Filtering bold text in Google Sheets can be a bit tricky, but with the right techniques, you can easily identify and isolate bold text within your spreadsheet.
 In this article, we will explore the different methods to filter bold text in Google Sheets.
-(See Also: How To Border Cells In Google Sheets)
+(See Also: How To Adjust Multiple Column Width In Google Sheets)

 Method 1: Using the FILTER Function